AyushMandal126/GDG-Blockchain-Induction-Task/Main_README.md

-#This README includes two Project details -
+#This README includes the Project details of -

-1. DeFi Vault
+DeFi Vault
-2. Decentralized Governance

-I did these two project as an induction task for GDG club's Blockchain Division.
+I did this project as an induction task for GDG club's Blockchain Division.

-#1 .
+.
 Decentralized or DeFi Vault -
 Introduction - It is a vault designed for users to securely withdraw or transfer their ETH Deposits.
 Features -
 1. It has appropriate functions to allow user to send ETH to the contract.